The first musical rehearsal – the moment of truth – who is prepared and how?

 The most important thing is to start as early as possible.
 As soon as you know you’re going to sing a role, start preparing.

 Read the entire piano score first so you know what it’s all about, who the other characters are, and how your role relates to them.
 It is helpful to book a repetition lesson at the very beginning and go through the part once to know better what to expect.

 Structure of the part

 It is constructive to create a „road map“ through the piece, for example:

-Act Aria xy – Recitative – Duet – Ensemble
+Act I: Aria xy – Recitative – Duet – Ensemble

-Act Aria – Recitative – Aria – Ensemble
+Act III: Aria – Recitative – Aria – Ensemble

 Once you have this overview, mark the technically challenging parts of the role and start „cracking“ these pages.

-If there is an aria/ensemble where you are technically stuck, practise „backwards“, i.e. first the last page, then the last two pages, the last three etc., until you manage everything.
+If you are technically stuck in an aria/ensemble, practise „backwards“, i.e. first the last page, then the last two pages, the last three etc., until you manage everything.
 The technically difficult parts should be taken to a singing teacher you trust.

 Gradually learn the entire role.